-BIO-175 Animal Science (4 credits)
+BIO-175 Animal Science • 4 credits

 This introductory course is designed to allow students to gain a wider perspective of animal husbandry practices and the various species currently under production in southern Alberta.
 The course includes a brief introduction of physiology, nutrition, reproduction and current environmental and welfare issues.
-Basic production principles, demonstrations and handson lab work are included.
+Basic production principles, demonstrations and hands-on lab work are included.
 Equivalent to AGR-182.
-Corequisite course: BIO-175L.
+Corequisite courses: BIO-175L.

-BIO-176 Food Science (3 credits)
+BIO-176 Food Science • 3 credits